 |Total Non-Current Assets||$40,320||$45,382||$45,318|

-This is how prior period adjustments are made by way of restatement of financial statements as per the accounting standards.
+This is how prior period adjustments are made by restating financial statements per the accounting standards.

 Prior Period Adjustments Tax Return

-When changes are there in the profits due to shifting from one valid basis to another, an adjustment is required to be calculated so that business receipts are not taxed again and deductions are not allowed again.
-For tax purposes, the prior period adjustments are to be treated either as receipts or deductions while calculation of the business profits.
+When changes are in the profits due to shifting from one valid basis to another, an adjustment must calculate so that business receipts are not taxed again, and deductions are not allowed again.
+The prior period adjustments are treated as receipts or deductions for tax purposes while calculating the business profits.

-If the changes are due to an invalid basis, then tax laws require that they be corrected in the period in which they occurred first and correction in the tax returns of the subsequent periods.
+If the changes are due to an invalid basis, then tax laws require that they be corrected in the period they occur first and corrected in the tax returns of the subsequent periods.

 Prior Period Adjustments to Retained Earnings

-The International Financial Reporting Standards require that the prior period adjustments be made by way of restatement of amounts in the prior period being presented in which error occurred.
-The restatement has to be made prospectively for other prior periods reported as well.
+The International Financial Reporting Standards require that the prior period adjustments be made by restating amounts in the prior period present in which the error occurred.
+The restatement must be made prospectively for other previous periods reported.

-Thus, for errors that call for changes in profit and loss items for the prior period which is not presented, a prior period adjustment can be made to the carrying amount of the retained earnings for the first prior period being presented and prospectively for other prior periods too.
+Thus, for errors that call for changes in profit and loss items for the prior period, which is not presented, a prior period adjustment can be made to the carrying amount of the retained earnings for the first prior period being presented and prospectively for other prior periods.

-Prior period adjustments are required to be carried out to incorporate the accounting effect of those material errors or omissions that took place in a prior year after its reporting.
+Prior period adjustments must be carried out to incorporate the accounting effect of those material errors or omissions that occurred in a prior year after its reporting.

 This is a guide to Prior Period Adjustments.
-Here we also discuss the definition and prior period adjustments tax return along with an example.
+Here we also discuss the definition, prior period adjustments tax return, and an example.
 You may also have a look at the following articles to learn more –